Prussic acid

 Situation in Austria

-Apricot kernels or "apricot kernels bitter" are increasingly sold in stores and via the Internet for direct consumption as a "snack".
-In some cases, they are also advertised as a cheap and effective anti-cancer agent.
+Apricot kernels or "bitter apricot kernels" are increasingly being sold in shops and on the internet for direct consumption as a "snack".
+They are also sometimes advertised as an inexpensive and effective anti-cancer agent.
 According to the manufacturers, the alleged effect is based on the vitamin B17 ("laetrile", amygdalin) contained in the seeds or on the toxic hydrocyanic acid, which is supposed to kill cancer cells.
 However, these healing effects have not been scientifically proven.

 Routine examination of apricot or apricot kernels

-Apricot and apricot kernels are regularly tested for compliance with EU maximum levels as part of official food inspections.
-The maximum level of prussic acid in unprocessed whole, grated, ground, cracked or chopped apricot or apricot kernels placed on the market for consumers is 20 milligrams(mg) per kilogram of food and is regulated in Regulation (EU) 2017/1237.
-This maximum level applies to both bitter and sweet apricot or apricot kernels.
+Apricot and apricot kernels are regularly tested as part of official food inspections to ensure compliance with EU maximum levels.
+The maximum level of hydrocyanic acid in unprocessed whole, grated, ground, cracked or chopped apricot kernels placed on the market for consumers is 20 milligrams(mg) per kilogramme of food and is regulated in Commission Regulation (EU) No. 2023/915.
+This maximum level applies to both bitter and sweet apricot and apricot kernels.

-An EU maximum level for prussic acid in ground flaxseed is set in Regulation EU 2022/1364.
+An EU maximum level for hydrocyanic acid in crushed linseed is also laid down in Commission Regulation (EU) No. 2023/915.

-In 2020, a monitoring was carried out in Austria.
-The aim of the monitoring was to obtain an overview of the prussic acid content of ground linseed.
-Furthermore, the labeling should be checked for the application of the warning according to action values for certain contaminants in food (published by the Austrian Food Book, ÖLMB).
+Monitoring was carried out in Austria in 2020.
+The aim of the monitoring was to obtain an overview of the hydrocyanic acid content of crushed linseed.
+Furthermore, the labelling was to be checked for the application of the warning label in accordance with the action values for certain contaminants in food (published by the Austrian Food Codex, ÖLMB).

-From the EFSA assessment, updated in 2019, as well as from our risk assessment, it appears that even taking into account the reduced bioavailability, a consumption restriction is necessary and the focus should be especially on children.
-For an adult person, from a toxicological perspective, the amount consumed at one meal is of greater importance than the total flaxseed consumption spread over a day.
+The EFSA assessment, which was updated in 2019, and our risk assessment indicate that, even taking into account the reduced bioavailability, a restriction on consumption is necessary and the focus should be placed in particular on children.
+For an adult, from a toxicological point of view, the amount consumed in one meal is of greater importance than the total daily consumption of flaxseed.

-In the action values for certain contaminants in foodstuffs of the Austrian Food Codex(ÖLMB), it was stipulated that flaxseed products should be labeled with an appropriate warning, including consumption restrictions, so that the consumer is made aware of the problem by a corresponding statement:
+The national action values for certain contaminants in foodstuffs of the Austrian Food Codex(ÖLMB) stipulate that linseed products must be labelled with an appropriate warning including consumption restrictions so that the consumer is made aware of the problem:

-A consumption of not more than one tablespoon of ground flaxseed per meal by adult persons shall not be exceeded.
+Consumption of a maximum of one tablespoon of ground linseed per meal by adults must not be exceeded.

 The ground product is not suitable for children under 4 years of age.